Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - Priority processing is not available overseas.

-- DO NOT send us your current passport by post.
+- DO NOT send us your (or your child’s) current passport by post with the passport renewal application.

 Please see the following websites for information on passport validity and entering and leaving Australia: